SkBlaz/py3plex/docs/_sources/basic_usage.rst.txt

     pip install git+https://github.com/skblaz/py3plex

 The basic usage is discussed next.
+More or less all functionality revolves around the multinet class, which is imported as:

 .. code:: python3

 	  from py3plex.core import multinet